The Missing Cross to Purity

 And if any weakness should appear in any in your meetings,

-not for any to lay it open and tell it abroad, this is not wisdom that does so;
+it is not for any to lay it open and tell it abroad, this is not wisdom that does so;

 for love covers a multitude of sins, and love preserves and edifies the body;